Monash-FIT3170/2025W2-Skilltree/README.md

 >  ``````
 >  import { FiEye } from '@react-icons/all-files/fi/FiEye';
 >  import { FiEyeOff } from '@react-icons/all-files/fi/FiEyeOff';
->  import { FiLock } from '@react-icons/all-files/fi/FiLock';`
+>  import { FiLock } from '@react-icons/all-files/fi/FiLock';
 >  ``````

+### Server Side Rendering (SSR)

 > [!TIP]
 > _Non useFind, datetime (timezone) or modified data (sorting etc) fetches from the database that gets loaded directly on the page should opt out of SSR such as the DashboardSkillTrees (sort mismatch issue) and ProofsList (datetime timezone mismatch) etc._

+# Deployment
-## Deployment
+## Server Hosts

 ### Ubuntu 24.04 LTS (Noble)

 > [!NOTE]
-> Bash scripts for Ubuntu Linux to set up the server, manage deployment, build bundles, automate pull + rebuild + webserver restart and provide simple commands to manage the webserver.
+> Bash scripts for Ubuntu Linux are provided to set up the server, manage deployment, build bundles, automate pull + rebuild + webserver restart and provide simple commands to manage the webserver.
 Runs in screen sessions to allow it to operate in the background with the ability to detach and reattach to the session.
 Caddy is utilised as a reverse proxy server to handle SSL.
 Set the `$ENV_HOSTNAME` environment variable to the domain name for the server.

-#### Environment Variables
+## Environment Variables
 `$ENV_HOSTNAME` -- Server hostname or IP address. *Default: current IP address*.

 `$ENV_MONGO_URL` -- MongoDB database URL. *Default: mongodb://localhost:27017/skilltree*